BlinkTagInc/gtfs-to-html/www/docs/quick-start.md

 A `Dockerfile` is available in the `docker` directory.

-* Create a `config.json` file and save in the same directory as your `Dockerfile`.
+- Create a `config.json` file and save in the same directory as your `Dockerfile`.
 You can use `config-sample.json` from the project root as a starting point.
+For Docker usage, remove any `sqlitePath` and `templatePath` values from the config.json.

-* Build the docker image:
+- Build the docker image:

         docker build -t gtfs-to-html .

-* Run the docker image:
+- Run the docker image:

         docker run gtfs-to-html

-* Copy the generated HTML out of the docker container
+- Copy the generated HTML out of the docker container

         // Figure out what your container ID is docker container ls -a